swatinarvekar/cloudwatch-agent/README.md

-# Atos Codex iFabric

-## Overview

-Atos Codex is a complete portfolio for data-driven business transformation in every market.
-With deep domain knowledge and expertise, we design, build, run and secure your smart business services and data platforms

-Atos Codex iFabric is an integrated digital advance analytics platform, which include capabilities like real-time steaming analytics, distributed data storage and processing of large, multi-source data sets, container management, micro-services framework and API management

-## CLI Parameter Details

 |  Sr. No.|   Parameter Name         | Parameter Type|  Required? |    Default Value               |      Possible Values           |        Description                      |
 |  :---   |   :---                   |  :---         |  :---      |    :---                        |      :---                      |        :---                             |